-- The macros ATOMIC_CHAR_LOCK_FREE, ATOMIC_CHAR16_T_LOCK_FREE, ATOMIC_CHAR32_T_LOCK_FREE, ATOMIC_SHORT_LOCK_FREE, ATOMIC_LONG_LOCK_FREE, ATOMIC_LONG_LOCK_FREE, ATOMIC_LONG_LOCK_FREE, ATOMIC_ADDRESS_LOCK_FREE indicate the general lock-free property of integer and address atomic types.
-A value of 0 indicates that the types are never lock-free; a value of 1 indicates that the types are sometimes lock-free; a value of 2 indicates that the types are always lock-free. - NOTE Operations that are lock-free should also be address-free.
+- 1 The atomic lock-free macros indicate the lock-free property of integer and address atomic types.
+A value of 0 indicates that the type is never lock-free; a value of 1 indicates that the type is sometimes lock-free; a value of 2 indicates that the type is always lock-free. - 2 NOTE Operations that are lock-free should also be address-free.
 That is, atomic operations on the same memory location via two different addresses will communicate atomically.
 The implementation should not depend on any per-process state.
 This restriction enables communication via memory mapped into a process more than once and memory shared between two processes.

-7.17.5.1 The atomic_is_lock_free generic function
+7.17.5.1 The atomic is lock free generic function

-'''

 #include <stdatomic.h>

-Bool atomic_is_lock_free(atomic_type const volatile obj);
+Bool atomic is lock free(atomic_type const volatile obj);

-'''

-The atomic_is_lock_free generic function indicates whether or not the object pointed to by obj is lock-free. atomic_type can be any atomic type.
+2 The atomic_is_lock_free generic function indicates whether or not the object pointed to by obj is lock-free. atomic_type can be any atomic type.